 - ambassadorial potential.

 Selection committees look for candidates who have the potential to excel as scholars, leaders, and contributors to U.K.-U.S. understanding.
 Selectors also look for strong motivation and seriousness of purpose, including the presentation of a specific and realistic academic program in the U.K.

 Columbia University nominates undergraduates and recent alumni/ae of Columbia College,Columbia Engineering and the School of General Studies for consideration each year.
 Students may not apply directly for this fellowship without first having been nominated by Columbia.

 Register your candidacy with Columbia online here by clicking "Start Your Application."
 Then complete your official application through the Marshall portal here no later than the internal deadline.
-Your letters of recommendation should be submitted directly to email@example.com by the internal deadline.
+Your letters of recommendation should be submitted from your recommenders directly to the Marshall online portal.